hurkanakbiyik/hackernews-api/README.md

 # Hackernews API

 This project created to serve these endpoints.
+After run the application you can check server from http://localhost:3000/health

 **/commonWords**